Skip to content

 1.1 Inertia

 Mass is also related to an object’s resistance to change in motion, known as inertia.
-According to the law of inertia, a body will continue to be at rest or in motion until its acted upon by a force.
-Therefore, the greater the mass of an object, the more inertia it has, and the more force in need to change its motion.
+According to the law of inertia, a body will continue to be at rest or in motion until it’s acted upon by a force.
+Therefore, the greater the mass of an object, the more inertia it has, and the more force it needs to change its motion.

 1.2 Mass vs. Weight